Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Conclusion

-As a first proposal for non-symmetric structural closure models, we propose to use the non-symmetric tensor basis closure models of Tian et al.\ \cite{tianPhysicsinformedMachineLearning2021a} to predict the non-symmetric SFS in discrete LES.
-To our best knowledge, this has not previously been done to model SFS tensors in LES.
-We intend to test such closure models for discrete LES in future work.

-The filter-swap commutation property requires using finite volume filters $f^h$ that are consistent with the discrete divergence operator $\partial^h_x$.
-Our formulation is therefore not valid for other filters $f$.
-However, it is possible to use other filters as long as the finite volume filter is applied \emph{on top of} the other filter.
-For a general convolutional filter $f$, we could define a new composed filter $f^h f$.
-The composed filter satisfies the filter-swap property $f^h f \partial_x = f^h \partial_x f = \partial^h_x f$, allowing for obtaining a discrete structural commutator expression for LES with the ``double filter'' $f^h f$.
-This approach corresponds to explicitly applying the double filter mentioned in the introduction.
+The key to making the LES-FVM framework valid for incompressible flows was to rewrite the incompressible Navier-Stokes equations as a self-contained conservation law for the velocity field.
+This was possible by incorporating the incompressibility constraint and pressure gradient correction into a pressure projection operator.
+This operator then became part of the stress tensor in the self-contained conservation law for the velocity field.
+In the presence of no-slip boundary conditions, this approach can still be used.
+However, it is not yet clear to us if the pressure term can be written solely in terms of the velocity for certain types of outflow boundary conditions that prescribe a value for the pressure at the boundary.
+This topic requires further study.

-The discrete LES framework we propose relies on first choosing a discretization and a grid size, before choosing a closure model and tuning its parameters.
+The LES-FVM framework we propose relies on first choosing a discretization and a grid size, before choosing a closure model and tuning its parameters.
 We therefore cannot expect the closure model to work well for a different discretization or a different grid size.
-The discrete closure model must be recalibrated to discretization-consistent training data obtained from DNS when the LES grid size is changed.
+The discrete closure model must be recalibrated to discretization-informed target data obtained from DNS when the LES grid size is changed.